 The results were similar to the previous studies above.
 Dose-dependently green tea extract suppressed the testicular enzymes needed in steroidogenesis, decreased the size of testicles, and resulted in significant reductions of serum testosterone, being: -25% in the mild group, -60% in the moderate group, and -78% in the high group.

 NOTE: few in-vitro and in-vivo animal studies also show that green tea catechins and tannins are capable of significantly reducing the 5-a reductase enzyme, and thus also DHT levels (study, study)

 Sadly, I wasn’t able to find any studies on green tea and testosterone conducted on human males.
 However, since male rodents share a similar endocrine system with human males, it’s likely that the results above have some merit in humans too.

-The rodent studies, lack of human research, and disturbingly high fluoride content of green tea, are 3 reasons why I personally don’t enjoy drinking green tea (although if you madly love the taste, a cup once in a while isn’t going to turn you into an eunuch just yet).
+The rodent studies, lack of human research, and disturbingly high fluoride content of green tea are 3 reasons why I personally don’t enjoy drinking green tea (although if you madly love the taste, a cup once in a while isn’t going to turn you into a eunuch just yet).